 - Printable Heat Transfer Vinyl

-NOTE: the links above are not necessarily a recommendation.
+NOTE: the info above is not necessarily a recommendation.

 This list I got off SignWarehouse.com and it is LARGE isn’t it!
 Scarily large when you are trying to choose what to buy and even more scary is that I found more than what I listed here!